 #1 Tips for avoiding this mistake: Conduct thorough research to determine if more reputable companies in your area or industry hire.
 Also, don’t forget to check out our previous articles for some fresh ideas on how to get your resume noticed!

 Mistake #2: Applying for any job without tailoring your CV

 #2 Tips for avoiding this mistake: Tailor your CV, so it’s relevant to each company you’re applying to.
 Proofread your CV before sending it out.
 Stay away from generic CVs to have a better chance of being noticed by potential employers!

 Mistake #3: Relying too much on word-of-mouth referrals to find job leads

 #3 Tips for avoiding this mistake: Do thorough research on the industry you want to be in.
 Visit Kenyan Hot Jobs or Indeed to find out which companies are currently hiring.
 Also, don’t forget about the power of social media!
 Create a LinkedIn profile so you can connect with recruiters and potential employers.

 Mistake #4: Not being open to relocation

 #4 Tips for avoiding this mistake: Many companies require that you relocate to take up a job offer.
-Think about the kind of company and location that will best suit your skills and experience, then find out if there are any opportunities available at those companies.
+Think about the kind of company and location that best suits your skills and experience, then find out if any opportunities are available at those companies.

 Mistake #5: Focusing too much on salary when negotiating a job offer